harshitgupta36/PizzaBazar/README.md

-# 🍕 Pizzaholic
+# 🍕 PizzaBazar

-**Pizzaholic** is a dynamic web-based pizza ordering application built using PHP, MySQL, Bootstrap, JavaScript, and HTML.
+**PizzaBazar** is a dynamic web-based pizza ordering application built using PHP, MySQL, Bootstrap, JavaScript, and HTML.
 It allows customers to browse pizzas, add them to a cart, and place orders online.

-## 💠 Tech Stack
+## 🔠 Tech Stack

 * **Backend**: PHP
 * **Database**: MySQL